joshbegley/nyt-latest/previous.md

 `Senator Bill Cassidy, who has drawn President Trump’s ire, is fighting for political survival.`\
 https://www.nytimes.com/2026/05/16/us/politics/what-to-watch-louisiana-senate-primary.html

-**London Prepares for Rival Protests, With a Major Security Effort**\
+**Rival Protests Begin in London, With a Major Security Effort**\
-`The police will deploy thousands of officers, partly to keep far-right and pro-Palestinian marchers separated.
+`The police are deploying thousands of officers, partly to keep far-right and pro-Palestinian marchers separated.
 The opposing events are expected to draw tens of thousands of people to London.`\
 https://www.nytimes.com/2026/05/16/world/europe/london-rival-protests.html

 **How Rihanna and Revenge Plots Inspired a Playwright to Turn Director**\